 - Property value

 - Stability or continuity of employment/ business

 - Past borrowing track record

 Yes, your property needs to be insured for fire and other calamities during the tenor of your loan.
 You will have to provide proof of insurance to Bajaj Housing Finance Limited every year or whenever required.

 You need to ensure that the title of the property is clear, free of any litigation, and should not have an existing mortgage or loan.

 Yes, you can.
 All the co-owners of the property will be considered as co-applicants of the loan.

-Your credit worthiness is calculated by Bajaj Finance, based on your income, age, employer or firm with whom you work, and CIBIL report.
-If you are self-employed then your nature of work, bank statements, and CIBIL report, and then plans out the maximum loan amount that Bajaj Finance can offer you.
-You are then issued a Loan Sanction Letter.
+Your creditworthiness is calculated by Bajaj Housing Finance Limited, based on your income, age, employer or firm with whom you work, and CIBIL report.
+If you are self-employed, your nature of work, bank statements, and CIBIL report is studied.
+This helps us plan the maximum loan amount that we can offer you.
+You are then issued a loan sanction letter

-If you agree with the terms and conditions of the loan, you will have to submit a signed duplicate copy of Loan Sanction Letter.
+If you agree with the terms and conditions of the loan, submit a signed duplicate copy of the loan sanction letter

 You can easily increase the amount you pay in EMIs in the following ways: